dxaviud/algorithms/README.md

 # algorithms-and-data-structures

-My implementations of simple algorithms and data structures.
+My implementations of some common algorithms and data structures.